wdi-sg/project-2/README.md

 # My Portfolio Manager

-This is the starter code for WDI projects.
-Please update this README file with information specific to your project.
-Replace this paragraph for instance, with a short description of your project.
-Then update the sections below.
-Refer to your project specificaion for instructions on how to submit your projects.

 My Portfolio Manager is a simple investment tool to help an investor keep track of investments within a portfolio.
 It also provides an asset allocation view to help strategic allocation.
 It comprises the following features : user authentication, portfolio transactions, portfolio overview and basic charting.

 ## Live Version